tldr-pages/tldr/pages/linux/localectl.md

 > Control the system locale and keyboard layout settings.
 > More information: <https://www.freedesktop.org/software/systemd/man/localectl.html>.

-- Show current settings of the system locale and keyboard mapping.:
+- Show current settings of the system locale and keyboard mapping:

 `localectl`